-Christian or faith-based drug and alcohol rehabilitation is common.
+Christian-based drug rehab and alcohol rehabilitation is common.
 The most recognized Christian program is Alcoholics Anonymous and the 12-steps.
-Addicted.org provides an extensive directory listing of the many Christian substance use treatment centers available.
+Addicted.org provides an extensive directory listing of the many Christian drug rehab centers available.

 When you first contact us, you are connected with one of our qualified counselors.
 The information we gather helps us find the proper treatment and recovery methods.
 A significant benefit of Christian drug rehab is that it is the most well-rounded form of treatment.